Mateusz-best-creator/C_KingKong/README.md

 ### 4. Collectibles Galore:
    - Grab coins, trophies, and treasures as you progress through the game.
-   - Accumulate points and unlock special achievements by collecting valuable items scattered throughout the levels.

 ### 5. Save and Load:
    - Save your progress and continue your game later with the convenient save and load feature.